 Best for Coat: pawlife Omega 3 for Dogs

 This supplement from pawlife is formulated specifically for skin, coat, and allergy support.
 While its first ingredient is salmon, it also includes ingredients like flaxseed and palm fruit oil for additional nutrients that add shine to your dog’s coat.
 Still, the standout ingredients are the omega 3, 6, and 9 fatty acids derived from fish oil, providing powerful support for your dog’s skin and coat.
 Sold as soft chews, these supplements have a rich salmon flavor that dogs love.
 They go down like a treat rather than a pill.

 Customers write that since introducing pawlife Omega 3 for Dogs, their pets’ coats have never been softer.
 Say goodbye to itchy, dry skin or wiry fur—just offer the supplements by hand or drop them into your pet’s meal for a flavorful, highly beneficial treat.
-And for more chews with nutritional benefits, check out our list of the best dog chews.

 06 of 08